Virtual Accounting

 ROI equals labor savings plus avoided fees plus early payment discounts captured minus tool and setup cost, divided by total cost.

-Illustrative calculation
+Illustrative calculation (updated for 2026)

-• 1,000 invoices a year, manual cost ₹50 each, automation cost ₹10 each.
+• 1,000 invoices a year.
+Manual cost ₹50 each, automation cost ₹10 each.

-• Direct savings ₹40 per invoice, ₹40,000 per year.
+• Direct savings ₹40 per invoice, which is ₹40,000 per year.

-• DSO drop by 20 percent on ₹10,00,000 average receivable frees ₹2,00,000 of cash flow.
+• DSO drop by 25 percent on ₹10,00,000 average receivable frees ₹2,50,000 of cash flow.

-• Add avoided late fees ₹10,000 and early pay discounts ₹15,000.
+• Add avoided late fees ₹10,000 and early pay discounts ₹20,000.

 Common pitfalls and remedies

 • Dirty data: Clean GSTIN, PAN, HSN, and masters first.
+This is non negotiable.

-• Reco delays: Reconcile daily, clear exceptions within two working days.
+• Reco delays: Reconcile daily.
+Clear exceptions within two working days.

 AP versus AR nuances